The hands-on lab is part of these learning paths

 Ready for the real environment experience?

-Amazon API Gateway allows you to design RESTful interfaces and connect them with your favorite backend.
+Amazon API Gateway allows you to design RESTful interfaces and connect them to your favorite backend.
 You can design your own resources structure, add dynamic routing parameters, and develop custom authorizations logic.
 Each API resource can be configured independently, while each stage can have specific cache, throttling, and logging configurations.

 This approach is particularly useful when you consider that each request and response can be attached to a custom mapping template, in order to perform custom data manipulation or improve API backward compatibility.